-Address of Property Date of Acquisition Deadline to Initiate Development Activity Status of Housing Successor Activity 12291 Thackery Dr. (site B 2) 01/10/2008 04/29/2017 The property located at 12291 Thackery Drive is part of the development site that is currently under a contract with the Developer, Kam Sang Company (New Age Garden Grove LLC).
-New Age has an Amended and Restated Exclusive Negotiation Agreement (ENA) between the City and Developer for an economic development project.
-This property is part of the larger development site under the ENA negotiations for potential conveyance to New Age Garden Grove LLC.
-Due to the COVID-19 worldwide pandemic, the project was significantly delayed.
-However, the economic development project has been reinitiated and the parties re- engaged under the ENA.
-The Housing Authority sold this property to the City in September 2022 at appraised value and for economic development purposes.
-The proceeds were deposited into the LMIHAF and 12602 Keel Ave.
-04/25/1989 N/A will be reported in the FY 22-23 annual report.
-This property is subject to an Affordable Housing Agreement (AHA) dated 6/25/1990 between the Orange County Community Housing Corporation (OCCHC) and the Former Agency (now Housing Successor).
+Address of Property Date of Acquisition Deadline to Initiate Development Activity Status of Housing Successor Activity 12291 Thackery Dr. (site B 2) ockery Dr. 01/10/2008 04/29/2017 The property located at 12291 Thackery Drive is part of the development site that is currently under a contract with the Developer, Kam Sang Company (New Age Garden Grove LLC).
+New Age is party to that certain Amended and Restated Exclusive Negotiation Agreement (ENA) with the City relating to an economic development project.
+Due to the COVID-19 worldwide pandemic, the New Age project was significantly delayed.
+However, the economic development project has been reinitiated and the parties re-engaged under the applicable agreements.
+The Housing Authority sold 12291 Thackery property to the City in September 2022 at appraised value and for economic development purposes.
+The parcel at 12291 Thackery Dr is part of the larger development site under the ENA negotiations for potential conveyance of a multi-parcel, assembled site to New Age Garden Grove LLC.
+However, the New Age project is the subject of pending litigation, albeit the sale of 12291 Thackery Dr was duly completed in September 2022.
+12602 Keel Ave.
+04/25/1989 N/A This property is subject to an Affordable Housing Agreement (AHA) dated 6/25/1990 between the Orange County Community Housing Corporation (OCCHC) and the Former Agency (now Housing Successor).
 The AHA included a long-term ground lease of the property to OCCHC.
 The Housing Successor is the successor ground lessor and Orange County Community Housing Corporation is the ground lessee, and the property is subject to recorded affordable housing covenants.